Canadian-owned. Canadian-delivered. Canadian data residency.

 Security baked in, not bolted on

-Every flow we build is reviewed for data exposure risk.
+Every flow we build is reviewed for data-exposure risk by a CISSP.
 Connections use service accounts with least-privilege access.
-DLP policies are applied before deployment, not after an incident.
+DLP policies are applied before deployment, not after an OIPC complaint.

 We already know your environment